 Age of Fishes

 The Age of Fishes began over 400 million years ago and lasted for about 50 million years.
-In the various tanks and ponds, we have live representatives of some of Earth’s diverse aquatic life: invertebrates, cartilaginous fish, tropical marine fish, Amazon River fish, air-breathing fish, and spotted gar.
+In the various tanks and ponds, we have live representatives of some of Earth’s diverse aquatic life: invertebrates, tropical marine fish, Amazon River fish, and a spotted gar named Terri.

 Age of Amphibians

 The Age of Amphibians spans about 100 million years, and follows the first appearance of vertebrates on land which occurred about 370 million years ago.
-We have leopard tree frogs, a replica of a large amphibian that lived before the dinosaurs, and ferns which represent vegetation during this time period.
+We have Northern leopard frogs, a replica of Erypos which was a large amphibian that lived before the dinosaurs, and ferns which represent vegetation during this time period.